FabianPlum/SMILify/README.md

 For now, I'll focus on insects, hence **SMIL**.

 > [!Important]
-> While SMILify do[SMPL_exporter.py](3D_model_prep/SMPL_exporter.py)es run under Windows, there are currently unresolved issues regarding the precomputed
-> "SMAL_DATA_FILE" leading to strange artefacts when using "deform" during mesh registration.
-Until this
-> issue is addressed, use this repo only under Ubuntu!

-> [!Warning]
 > Produced poses may be unrealistic, as we currently don't have a learned pose prior and are instead working
 > with user-defined joint limits (currently set in smal_fitter/priors/joint_limits_prior.py but soon to be
 > adjustable interactively in the accompanying blender addon)